Lyth Valley: Drainage

-The flat bottom of the valley was originally bog, but it has been drained for the benefit of farmers.
-In recent years there has been controversy about the cost of the pumps which keep the valley drained.
-For some years the pumping has been funded by the Environment Agency, but the Agency decided that its resources would be better deployed on more significant problems in the area.
-The creation of an Internal drainage board has been discussed as an alternative.
-The Agency committed itself to keeping the pumping stations in operation until 2020 to allow more time for a decision on how water level management would to be organised in future.
+The flat bottom of the valley was bog before being drained for the benefit of farmers.
+In recent years there has been controversy about the cost of the pumps that keep the valley drained.
+For some years the pumping has been funded by the Environment Agency, but the Agency decided that its resources would be better deployed in more populated areas of Cumbria.
+The creation of an Internal drainage board for the valley has been discussed as an alternative.
+The Agency committed itself to keeping the pumping stations in operation until 2020 to allow more time for a decision on how water level management would be organised in future.

 Ecological implications

-There have been objections from environmentalists to a drainage regime which does not take account of the valley's contribution to biodiversity.
+There have been objections from environmentalists to a drainage regime that does not take account of the valley's contribution to biodiversity.
 It is argued that a less intensive drainage scheme would benefit wildlife, and still allow farming or paludiculture.

 In 2014 it was reported that 35 ha of wetland habitat was being created in the Lyth Valley on the edge of the Sizergh estate.
 The project received funding from Natural England as part of a higher level stewardship scheme.
 It was hoped to attract bittern and other wildlife.